DontBaguMe/IoGR/README.md

 ### Creating a Randomized ROM
 Uploading a US Illusion of Gaia ROM, inputting the desired settings, and hitting "Generate ROM" will allow you to download a randomized ROM (as well as a spoiler log).
 The original file will remain intact.

+### Quick Start
+Here's a quick primer on what you need to know about most randomizer seeds.

+#### Differences from the Original Game
+- Illusion of Gaia has been transformed into an open-world game for the randomizer.
+To accomplish this, **some items have different functionalities**:
+  - Lola's Letter: Acquiring AND READING this letter allows you to talk to Seth, who can take you between these three locations: South Cape (seaside cave), Diamond Coast (talk to Turbo), and Watermia (talk to the guy standing at the entrance)
+  - Teapot: Use this in the Moon Tribe Camp to heal the spirits.
+They will take you to the Sky Garden and, from there, can take you back to the Moon Tribe Camp, the Nazca Plain, or the Seaside Palace.
+  - Memory Melody: Play this melody for Neil in his cottage and he can take you around in his plane.
+He can take you to/from his cottage, his mansion in Euro, or Dao.
+He can also drop you off at Babel Tower.
+  - Will: Like the original game, you can use this to travel between Watermia (the guy tending kruks) and Euro (the guy standing near the town entrance)
+  - Large Roast: Give this to a hungry kid in Natives Village and he'll guide you to Dao.
+- **Item and Ability locations have been shuffled.** Check every location and Dark Space for potential items/moves.
+- For most seeds, you must **rescue Kara** from a painting using the Magic Dust.
+She can show up at the end of one of the five minor dungeons (Edward's Prison, Diamond Mine, Angel Village, Mt.
+Temple, or Ankor Wat).
+- For most seeds, you must **collect Mystic Statues** by beating bosses.
+You can find out the statues you'll need to get from the teacher in South Cape.
+- Once you free Kara, collect the needed Mystic Statues, and acquire and use the Aura, you can face Dark Gaia.  **Talk to Gaia in any Dark Space** when you've completed these conditions and she can take you to fight her.
+- Acquiring late-game abilities early can open up progression in unique ways.
+Think outside the box if you're stuck.
+- There are a couple **in-game tools** to help newcomers:
+  - Talk to the guy standing in front of the school in South Cape for a guidebook.
+This outlines much of the information discussed above, so it's handy as a quick reference if you get stuck.
+  - Enter the house to the east of Will's House in South Cape to access a world map.
+When you walk over a map location, it will break down the number of items you still need to collect from that area.

 ### Randomizer Settings
 Below are explanations of the various settings of the randomizer.